GrooveCommunity/e2e-benchmark/README.md

 # E2E Test Tool Benchmark

-This tool runs a pool of Cypress processes in a Kubernetes cluster along with tools to collect, store and visualize their performance (Vector, Prometheus and Grafana)
+This tool runs a pool of Cypress processes in a Kubernetes cluster along with tools to collect, store and visualize their performance.

 ## Architecture